kesh-lang/kesh/examples.md

 true or false   --> true
 ```

-Conditionals are always expressions.
-Either traditional `if…else…`, ternary `…if…else…` or pattern-matching `match`.
+Everything is an expression.
+Conditionals are either the traditional `if…else…`, ternary `…if…else…` or pattern-matching `match`.

 ```lua
 traditional: if age < 13 {